Shooting At Santa Fe High School Reportedly Leaves Multiple People Dead

-Santa Fe High School in Texas is the scene of the country's latest school shooting, with 10 people — mostly students — killed.
+Sante Fe High School in Texas is the scene of America's latest school shooting, with multiple students reportedly killed, according to KHOU 11.
+The Houston Chronicle reports at least 8 people are dead.

-The suspected shooter, identified by law enforcement as 17-year-old Dimitrios Pagourtzis, is in custody.
-According to the Associated Press, Pagourtzis used a shotgun and a .38 revolver, which were legally owned by his father.

 According to the school district, potentially explosive devices were found at the school and off campus, NBC reported.

-The shooting comes just three months after the massacre at Marjory Stoneman Douglas High School in Parkland, FL, in which 17 students and faculty members were killed.
-It is the 22nd school shooting of 2018.
+The incident is the 22nd school shooting since the massacre at Marjory Stoneman Douglas High School in Parkland, FL, in which 17 students and faculty members were killed.

 Advertisement